microsoft/AppConsult-WinAppsModernizationWorkshop/Exercise5/README.md

 25. Right click on the **ContosoExpenses** solution and choose **Commit**.
 26. Add a description, then press the arrow near the **Commit all** button and choose **Commit All and Sync**.
 27. The commit will trigger the execution of the build pipeline, followed by the release pipeline.
 28. Go back to the Azure DevOps portal and click on **Azure Pipelines -> Builds**.
 The build should be already started.
+Click on it to see the details.
 29. Wait for it to end, then click on the **Artifacts** button at the top and open the **drop** folder.
 30. Notice how the new artifact includes not only the .msixbundle file, but also a web page and an .appinstaller file: